Phanerozoic: Ordovician Period

 The Ordovician spans from 485 million to 444 million years ago.
 The Ordovician was a time in Earth's history in which many groups still prevalent today evolved or diversified, such as primitive nautiloids, vertebrates (then only jawless fish) and corals.
 This process is known as the Great Ordovician Biodiversification Event or GOBE.
 Trilobites began to be replaced by articulate brachiopods, and crinoids also became an increasingly important part of the fauna.
 The first arthropods crept ashore to colonise Gondwana, a continent empty of animal life.
-A group of freshwater green algae, the streptophytes, also survived being washed ashore and began to colonize the flood plains and riparian zones, giving rise to primitive land plants.
+A group of freshwater green algae, the streptophytes, also survived being washed ashore and began to colonise the flood plains and riparian zones, giving rise to primitive land plants.

 By the end of the Ordovician, Gondwana had moved from the equator to the South Pole, and Laurentia had collided with Baltica, closing the Iapetus Ocean.
 The glaciation of Gondwana resulted in a major drop in sea level, killing off all life that had established along its coast.
 Glaciation caused an icehouse Earth, leading to the Ordovician–Silurian extinction, during which 60% of marine invertebrates and 25% of families became extinct.
 Though one of the deadliest mass extinctions in earth's history, the O–S extinction did not cause profound ecological changes between the periods.